evertonGil/fornecedores-casamento/README.md

 - Form register of supplier
 - Edit supplier
 - Delete supplier
-- This auto add news Places and type of suppliers in the form resgister
+- This application auto add news places and type of suppliers in the form resgister
-- List, filter, find supplier
+- List, find and filter suppliers
+- File upload
 - Authentication based in JWT and and session storage

 demo: https://fornecedores-casamento.herokuapp.com/